 This test measures the amount of keys and values added to registry, after rebooting the test machine following a successful product installation.
-The test was conducted using RegistryCounter.exe, an application which conducts a count of all keys, errors and values under HKEY_LOCAL_MACHINE and HKEY_USERS.
+The test was conducted using PassMark's OSForensics, to count the number of keys, errors and values that were added under HKEY\LOCAL\MACHINE and HKEY\USERS.
+The Create Signature feature is used to take a before and after signature of these folders, and the signatures are then compared so that the new keys can be identified.